Ghislaine Maxwell: Annie Farmer v Maxwell and Epstein's Estate (2019)

-Annie Farmer, represented by David Boies, sued Maxwell and Epstein's estate in Federal District Court in Manhattan in November 2019, accusing them of rape, battery, and false imprisonment and seeking unspecified damages.
+Annie Farmer filed a lawsuit against Maxwell and Epstein's estate in Federal District Court in Manhattan in November 2019.
+She alleged that Epstein and Maxwell trafficked her from Arizona to Epstein's New Mexico ranch in 1996, where she claimed Maxwell sexually assaulted her.
+After Farmer accepted an offer from the Epstein Victims' Compensation Fund in October 2020, she attempted to drop her civil suit, but Maxwell's lawyers first requested the settlement amount.
+A judge ruled that Farmer was not obligated to disclose the settlement amount.

 Jane Doe v Maxwell and Epstein's Estate (2020)

-In January 2020 a lawsuit was filed against Maxwell and Epstein alleging that they recruited a 13-year-old music student at the Interlochen Center for the Arts in the summer of 1994 and subjected her to sexual abuse.
+In January 2020 a lawsuit was filed against Maxwell and Epstein alleging that they recruited a 13-year-old music student, identified as "Jane Doe", at the Interlochen Center for the Arts in the summer of 1994 and subjected her to sexual abuse.
 The suit states that Jane Doe was repeatedly sexually assaulted by Epstein over a four-year period and that Maxwell played a key role both in her recruitment and by participating in the assaults.
 According to the lawsuit, Jane Doe was targeted by Epstein and Maxwell for being fatherless and from a struggling family, in much the same manner as many of the other alleged victims.

 Maxwell v Epstein's Estate, Darren K. Indyke, Richard D. Kahn, and NES LLC (2020)

 On 12 March 2020 Maxwell filed a lawsuit in the Supreme Court of the Virgin Islands seeking compensation from Epstein's estate for her legal costs.
-Maxwell claimed she had been a longtime employee of Epstein (from 1998 to 2006) who had served to manage his property holdings in the US Virgin Islands, New York, New Mexico, Florida and Paris, while continuing to deny any knowledge or involvement in his criminal activities.
+Maxwell claimed she had been a longtime employee of Epstein (from 1998 to 2006) who managed his property holdings in the US Virgin Islands, New York, New Mexico, Florida and Paris, and denied any knowledge of or involvement in his criminal activities.
 According to the lawsuit, Maxwell was seeking damages for the legal fees associated with defending herself against her accusers, expenses that she claims Epstein had promised to cover for her.
+In 2022, the law firm Quintairos, Prieto, Wood & Boyer dropped Maxwell as a client after alleging she refused to pay her legal fees.